rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

     - Group µ
     - Group standard deviation σ

+In real life, find out the group standard deviation is often found to be very difficult.

-    There is a special case of [applying CLT when the base pool is Binomial distriubtion](https://www.stat.auckland.ac.nz/~wild/ChanceEnc/Ch07.propCLT.pdf).
+fortunately, if your result is one/zero, we can apply the special case of [applying CLT when the base pool is Binomial distriubtion](https://www.stat.auckland.ac.nz/~wild/ChanceEnc/Ch07.propCLT.pdf), and quickly caculate the standard deviation.

     What is a Binomial Distribtuion ?
 If there is only two possible outcome, win or loss, head or tail, get elected or not, you got the idea, and the outcome of one trial will not affect the other